 Using the Business Model Environment for Export Market Assessments – Part 2

-In this series of posts I provide a simple approach for making a fast yet fairly comprehensive assessment of a foreign market (that you have short-listed among the many opportunities available to you).
-This assesssment will indicate which adjustments you need to make to your business model and to your go-to-market approach to become successful in that market (country).
+In this series of posts, I provide a simple approach for making a fast yet fairly comprehensive assessment of a foreign market (that you have short-listed among the many opportunities available to you).
+This assessment will indicate which adjustments you need to make to your business model and to your go-to-market approach to become successful in that market (country).

 The Four Business Model Environment “Forces”

 In order to help us make a structured and systematic analysis Alexander Osterwalder has divided the business model environment into four major areas:

 - Key Trends

 - Market Forces

 - Industry Forces

 Osterwalder actually names these areas “forces”, which in my opinion may confuse them with Porter’s “Five Forces” to which there is some overlap.

 However, Osterwalder’s four business model environment areas are fairly comprehensive and complete and will work well for most information technology companies.